-The resistor network is designed to match the transmission line impedance (50 Ω) and the switching threshold (V_s - 1.3 V).
+The resistor network is designed to match the transmission line impedance (50 Ω) and the switching threshold (V_S - 1.3 V).

-Figure 71.
-DC-Coupled 3.3 V LVPECL, Far-End Thevenin Termination
+Figure 53.
+DC-Coupled 3.3 V LVPECL Far-End Thevenin Termination

-Figure 72.
-DC-Coupled 3.3 V LVPECL, Y-Termination
+Figure 54.
+DC-Coupled 3.3 V LVPECL Y-Termination

-Figure 73.
+Figure 55.
 AC-Coupled LVPECL with Parallel Transmission Line

 LVPECL Y-termination is an elegant termination scheme that uses the fewest components and offers both odd- and even-mode impedance matching.
 Even-mode impedance matching is an important consideration for closely coupled transmission lines at high frequencies.
 Its main drawback is that it offers limited flexibility for varying the drive strength of the emitter-follower LVPECL driver.
 This can be an important consideration when driving long trace lengths but is usually not an issue.
-In the case shown in Figure 72, where VS_LVPECL = 2.5 V, the 50 Ω termination resistor that is connected to ground should be changed to 19 Ω .
+In the case shown in Figure 54, where $V{S_LVPECL} = 2.5$ V, the 50 Ω termination resistor that is connected to ground should be changed to 19 Ω .

-The venin-equivalent termination uses a resistor network to provide 50 Ω termination to a dc voltage that is below V{OL} of the LVPECL driver.
-In this case, VS_LVPECL on the AD9516 should equal Vs of the receiving buffer.
-Although the resistor combination shown in Figure 72 results in a dc bias point of VS_LVPECL - 2 V, the actual common-mode voltage is VS_LVPECL - 1.3 V because additional current flows from the AD9516 LVPECL driver through the pull-down resistor.
+Thevenin-equivalent termination uses a resistor network to provide 50 Ω termination to a dc voltage that is below V{OL} of the LVPECL driver.
+In this case, V{S_LVPECL} on the AD9518 should equal V_S of the receiving buffer.
+Although the resistor combination shown in Figure 54 results in a dc bias point of $V{S_LVPECL} - 2$ V, the actual common-mode voltage is $V{S_LVPECL} - 1.3$ V because there is additional current flowing from the AD9518 LVPECL driver through the pull-down resistor.

-The circuit is identical when VS_LVPECL = 2.5 V, except that the pull-down resistor is 62.5Ω and the pull-up resistor is 250Ω .
+The circuit is identical when $V{\text{S_LVPECL}}$ = 2.5 V, except that the pull-down resistor is 62.5 Ω and the pull-up resistor is 250 Ω .